aristanetworks/openmgmt/docs/configuration/mtls.md

 `copy file:/mnt/flash/v1.crt certificate:v1.crt`

-## copy the private CA certificate to the switch
+## Copy the Private CA Certificate to the Switch

 You will need to copy the `CA.crt` (commonly in `<easyrsa_root>/pki/ca.crt`) to the switch and add it to the list of certificates.
 In the following example the file has been copied to the switch as `demo-ca.crt`.